Rosh HaShanah is coming, and the temple bulletin says about something called Selichot. What’s that? Do I want to attend?:

 1. WHAT IS SELICHOT?
 Loosely translated, it means “Please forgive.”
 The word has two meanings at this time of year: (1) prayers asking God’s forgiveness for misdeeds and (2) a service of such prayers, usually on the evening of the last Saturday before Rosh HaShanah.
-We’re going to deal with the service, since that is probably what you’ve been hearing about.

 2. WHAT HAPPENS AT THE SERVICE?
 The Selichot service marks the beginning of the High Holy Day season.
 While individuals may have been observing Elul, this is the point at which we see big changes in the synagogue.
 Torah covers are changed from the regular covers to white ones.
 The clergy may begin wearing white, or white robes.
 The music and the tunes of the prayers change from the familiar tunes to the High Holy Day tunes.
 We read lists of sins (vidui) that individuals or the whole community may have committed.